-Housing is NOT provided during the first week of the program in Iowa City (May 19 - 23).
+Housing is NOT provided during the first week of the program in Iowa City.
 Students must make their own arrangements for housing during this time.

-While in London (May 27-June 6), students will live in dual occupancy apartments and will be provided hotel accommodations in Edinburgh (June 6-9).
+While in London students will live in double occupancy apartments and will be provided hotel accommodations in Edinburgh.
 The housing is provided through ACCENT and is near to the ACCENT London Study Center.
 You can find more information about the accommodations from ACCENT's website here: http://accentintl.com/cities/london/london-housing/

-In London, program participants will have the option of preparing their own meals using the cooking facilities in the apartments, eating at the University of London cafeteria, or choosing from the wonderful variety of restaurants for which London is famous.
+Program participants will have the option of preparing their own meals using the cooking facilities in the apartments, eating at the University of London cafeteria, or choosing from the wonderful variety of restaurants for which London and Edinburgh are famous.

 The program fee includes group transportation from Heathrow airport to London for students who arrive at Heathrow on the same date and time as the group flight.
 The program fee also includes transportation to excursion sites within London and travel by train from London to Edinburgh, as well as group transportation from the hotel to the Edinburgh airport for the return flight for students returning immediately after the end of the program.
 Students will be given coaching and instruction on making travel arrangements during orientation this spring.

 The Crime and Justice in Britain program is open to students from any university in the US.
-To be eligible to apply students must have completed the first year of study, and be in good academic and disciplinary standing.
+To be eligible to apply students must have completed the first year of study, and be in good academic and disciplinary standing at the time of departure.
 Students who have only completed one year of classes must have at least a 2.5 GPA.

 Please note that by submitting the confirmation materials, you are indicating that you accept full responsibility for any withdrawal penalty fees that may be assessed to your U-Bill if you later decide to withdraw from the program for any reason.
 These fees are described below, and will also be sent to you as part of your confirmation materials.